-Recognising the benefits of using metal within a conservatory or orangery structure, providing strength and stability within the roof and throughout the build in the form of support columns and castings, we have developed further the use of metal within our timber projects.
+Recognising the benefits of using metal within a conservatory or orangery structure, providing strength and stability within the roof and throughout the build in the form of support columns and castings, we have further developed the use of metal within our timber projects.

 For some years now, most of our Tuscan columns are completely produced in metal, with cast aluminium capitals and base with a folded aluminium shaft.
-This provides a rigid and stable column opposed to some timber columns formed with mitres which can be prone to opening up.
+This provides a rigid and stable column opposed to some timber columns formed with mitres which can be prone to opening-up.
 This concept has also been applied to more varied conservatory designs requiring Victorian or Gothic detailed columns.

 There are a large number of beautiful buildings still in existence that require a different approach to the design.
 Inspired by the mullions and metal windows seen in many houses of the 16th and 17th Century, Vale is now unrivalled in its design for glazed buildings that incorporate handmade architectural bronze windows and doors

-These conservatories generally incorporate deep head sections, heavy corner posts and mullions and various choices of timber can be used in the construction.
+The same principal can be applied to classical structures which generally incorporate deep head sections, heavy corner posts and mullions and various choices of timber can be used in the construction.

-Within this framework sit beautiful bronze windows and doors made by partner company Architectural Bronze Limited, which can be made to any shape or size and house any type of glass, plain or leaded.
+Within this framework sit beautiful bronze windows and doors made by our partner company Architectural Bronze Limited, which can be made to any shape or size and house any type of glass, plain or leaded.
 These conservatories are all fully glazed and carry all the other benefits of our other conservatories.